0x5258121c/btcalc/README.md

-A simple calculator that uses a C implementation of shunting yard algorithm.
+A simple calculator that uses a C implementation of the shunting yard algorithm.